Nag Tibba Trek - Prologue

 This is the itinerary most trekking companies follow and it has worked well for them so far.
 In the past few years, Nag Tibba has become a breadwinning trek for both bespoke and large scale trek providers.

 Yet, with this fixed schedule arrival and departure, trekkers lose the urge to discover more than what trekking operators lay bare before them.
 So what do we miss on a fixed arrival and departure schedule?
 A few things for example -

 - Interacting with shepherds/goatherds that flock to Nag Tibba's many grazing grounds.

-- Trekking to small bugyals that dot Nag Tibba ridge, including but not limited to Digon Thatch, Tekta Thatch and Chinyali Thatch.
+- Trekking to small bugyals that dot Nag Tibba ridge, including but not limited to Digon Thatch, Techta Thatch and Chinyali Thatch.

-- Guptpaani (hidden water) a small natural water source that is hidden from all but the most resolute explorers near Tekta Thatch
+- Guptpaani (hidden water) a small natural water source that is hidden from all but the most resolute explorers near Techta Thatch

 - Outstanding Garhwal Himalaya views from Digon and Chinyali thatch that rival and are better than the view from "Jhandi Top"

 - Exploring the varied flora and fauna that abound in and around Nag Tibba

 - The interesting history behind Dulleshwar Maharaj Temple at Patharkhol